ipfs-inactive/website/content/docs/commands.md

 OPTIONS

   --bool bool - Set a boolean value.
-Default: false.
   --json bool - Parse stringified JSON.
-Default: false.

 DESCRIPTION

   'ipfs config' controls configuration variables.
 It works much like 'git config'.
 The configuration values are stored in a config file inside your IPFS repository.

   Examples:

   Get the value of the 'Datastore.Path' key:

     $ ipfs config Datastore.Path

   Set the value of the 'Datastore.Path' key:

     $ ipfs config Datastore.Path ~/.ipfs/datastore

 SUBCOMMANDS
-  ipfs config edit           - Open the config file for editing in $EDITOR. ipfs config replace <file> - Replace the config with <file>. ipfs config show           - Output config file contents.
+  ipfs config edit           - Open the config file for editing in $EDITOR. ipfs config profile        - Apply profiles to config. ipfs config replace <file> - Replace the config with <file>. ipfs config show           - Output config file contents.